-- Identify Exposures to Loss: There are four exposures to loss property, liability, net income and personnel. - Evaluate the Use of Risk Control and Risk Financing: Risk Control may eliminate or minimize losses.
-Risk Financing includes purchasing insurance, funding for deductibles and self-funding for small losses. - Interrelationship of Risk Control and Risk Financing: Recognition of the important intersection of Risk Control with Risk Financing and proceed with an understanding of the importance of evaluating both together. - Implement Risk Control and Risk Financing: This requires the board to work with a range of recognized association professionals --- attorney, manager, CPA and insurance agent. - Monitor and Improve: These five steps need to be periodically evaluated in the same manner that the board reviews its financial and similar operations on a regular basis.
+- Identify Exposures to Loss: There are four exposures to loss-property, liability, net income, and personnel. - Evaluate the Use of Risk Control and Risk Financing: Risk control may eliminate or minimize losses.
+Risk financing includes purchasing insurance, funding for deductibles, and self-funding for small losses. - Interrelationship of Risk Control and Risk Financing: Recognition of the important intersection of risk control with risk financing and proceed with an understanding of the importance of evaluating both together. - Implement Risk Control and Risk Financing: This requires the board to work with a range of recognized association professionals-attorney, manager, certified public accountant, and insurance agent. - Monitor and Improve: These five steps need to be periodically evaluated in the same manner that the board reviews its financial and similar operations on a regular basis.